 It is not known if Somatuline® Depot is safe and effective in children.

-What should I tell my doctor before receiving Somatuline® Depot?
+What should I tell my healthcare professional before receiving Somatuline® Depot?

-Before you receive Somatuline® Depot, tell your doctor if you have:
+Before you receive Somatuline® Depot, tell your healthcare professional if you have:

 - gallbladder problems